jabrena/web-e2e-lab/README.md

-# web-e2e-lab
+# Web-E2E-Lab

-A lab to review alternatives for Web E2E Tests
+A lab to review alternatives for Web E2E Tests.

+## Goal

+Provide a POC about how to test Classic Web applications and run E2E on Jenkins.